In Search of the Castaways (film)

-In Search of the Castaways is a 1962 American adventure film starring Maurice Chevalier and Hayley Mills in a tale about a worldwide search for a shipwrecked sea captain.
+In Search of the Castaways (also known as The Castaways) is a 1962 American adventure film starring Maurice Chevalier and Hayley Mills in a tale about a worldwide search for a shipwrecked sea captain.
 The film was produced by Walt Disney Productions and directed by Robert Stevenson from a screenplay by Lowell S. Hawley, based upon Jules Verne's 1868 adventure novel Captain Grant's Children.

 In Search of the Castaways was the third of six films Hayley Mills starred in at Disney.

 Plot

-In Britain in 1858, Professor Paganel (Maurice Chevalier), a scientifically thinking French geography professor, finds a bottle containing a note which he believes to have been written by the missing Captain John Grant (Jack Gwillim).
-Paganel and Grant's two teenaged children, Mary (Hayley Mills) and Robert (Keith Hamshere), approach John Glenarvan (Michael Anderson Jr.) and his father, the wealthy shipping magnate Lord Glenarvan (Wilfrid Hyde-White), the owner of Captain Grant's ship, and persuade them to finance a search expedition.
+In Britain in 1858, Professor Paganel, a scientifically thinking French geography professor, finds a bottle containing a note which he believes to have been written by the missing Captain John Grant.
+Paganel and Grant's two teenaged children, Mary and Robert, approach John Glenarvan and his father, the wealthy shipping magnate Lord Glenarvan, the owner of Captain Grant's ship, and persuade them to finance a search expedition.
 The expedition sets sail and ventures halfway around the world to South America.

 In the Andes, an earthquake sends them down a mountain on a glacier.
-A giant condor snatches up Robert but Thalcave (Antonio Cifariello), an Indian chief, rescues him.
+A giant condor snatches up Robert but Thalcave, an Indian chief, rescues him.
 He later claims to know the whereabouts of Captain Grant.
 After surviving a tidal wave and a lightning storm, the group discovers that the well-meaning Thalcave was mistaken.
+But they do free three prisoners who are grateful enough to join their expedition.
 Meanwhile, a budding romance develops between young Mary Grant and Lord Glenarvan's son John.

 They then depart for Australia, where Paganel feels sure they will find Captain Grant.
-In Melbourne they meet a treacherous gunrunner, Thomas Ayerton (George Sanders), who produces evidence that Captain Grant is in New Zealand.
+In Melbourne they meet a treacherous gunrunner, Thomas Ayerton, who produces evidence that Captain Grant is in New Zealand.
 Unaware that Ayerton is the third mate who caused a mutiny on Grant's ship, the search party once more sets sail.
 Ayerton causes another mutiny and sets the group adrift.
-They are captured by Maori cannibals, and are imprisoned along with Captain Grant's shipmate, Bill Gaye (Wilfrid Brambell), who helps them escape to a volcano.
+They are captured by Maori cannibals, and are imprisoned along with Captain Grant's shipmate, Bill Gaye, who helps them escape to a volcano.
 They evade their pursuers by starting an avalanche which triggers an eruption.

 They finally find Captain Grant, overcome Ayerton and his mutineers, and sail for home.
 As they all sit around talking, the note that Professor Paganel initially found (and that was supposedly in Captain Grant's handwriting) is brought up.
 Captain Grant states that he never wrote any note, to which Bill says: "The voice be the voice of a God-fearing man.
-But the hands are the hands of a forger", implying that he imitated Captain Grant's handwriting and wrote the note himself.
+But the hands are the hands of a forger," implying that he imitated Captain Grant's handwriting and wrote the note himself.
 In the final scene, the Professor points out John and Mary stargazing out at the railing, clearly falling for one another.